kg583/Kilogram/README.md

 #### General

-* Oak and birch trees are one block taller on average
+* Oak and birch trees are now one block taller on average
-* Surface lava lakes are extremely uncommon
+* Surface lava lake frequency has been significantly reduced

 #### Deserts

-* Water lakes are not generated
+* Water lakes are no longer generated

 #### Savannas

-* Tall grass covers the majority of the ground
+* Tall grass density has been significantly increased

 #### Swamps

-* All trees can generate in deeper water
+* All trees can now generate in deeper water
-* Cypress trees are generated 20% of the time
+* Added cypress trees
 	* Configured as short dark oak trees with jungle logs
-* Mangrove trees are generated 30% of the time
+* Added mangrove trees
 	* Configured as tall acacia trees with jungle logs
-* Mangrove bushes are generated 50% of the time
+* Added mangrove bushes
 	* Configured as jungle bushes
-* Swamp oaks are not generated
+* Swamp oaks are no longer generated

 ## Terms of Use